Lixia, Jinan: History

 Lixia was named in 770 BC (during the Spring and Autumn and the Warring States period), belonged to Qi State, since it down to the Mt.
 Lishan (歷山), so it takes the name of Li (歷, "Mt.
 Lishan") Xia (下, "foot").

 In 153 BC, Licheng County was established, with Lixia as its administrative center.
 In the 310s, the administrative center of Jinan Commandery moved from Dongpoingling (today in eastern Jinan) to Lixia, and it became the center of the prefecture since then.

 During Ming and Qing dynasties, Lixia was the seat of three levels of government—Licheng County, Jinan Prefecture, as well as Shandong Province.
-After Republic of China was founded in 1911, traditional administrative divisions were abolished, and in 1929, core area of Licheng County was sliced out and together formed the City of Jinan (as district one to four).
+After the Republic of China was founded in 1911, traditional administrative divisions were abolished, and in 1929, core area of Licheng County was sliced out and together formed the City of Jinan (as district one to four).
 District one was named Lixia District in September 1955.
 During the Cultural Revolution, it was renamed as the Red Guard District (红卫区).